JrVerbiest/Udacity_Data_Scientist_Nanodegree/README.md

 *Create an Image Classifier.*

-- In this project, an image classification application is implement using a a **deep learning model** on a dataset of images and the trained model is used to classify new images.
-First, develop code in a Jupyter notebook, second convert it into a python application that you will run from the command line of your system.
+- In this project, an image classification application is implemented using a deep learning model on a dataset of images and the trained model is used to classify new images.
+First, develop code in a Jupyter notebook using PyTorch, second convert it into a python application that you will run from the command line of your system.

-  This project is the same as the final **AI Programming with Python Nanodegree** project.
+  This project is the same as the final AI Programming with Python Nanodegree project.

   <br>